xvadim/pmk-android/README.md

 This app's emulation engine Java code is based on C++ source of Felix Lazarev's ([http://code.google.com/p/emu145](emu145 project)).
 Emulation was highly optimized for speed and should run in real time on any Android phone or tablet.

 For ease of use application features saving and loading emulation states.
+Also it is possible to export/import states to/from external files.

 ## Building